 Colin is the Director of SkyWorks UAS Ltd. and a CAA Part 102 certified, professional drone operator based in Picton & Blenheim.
 He combines award-winning videography skills with the ability to complete professional aerial surveying using a range of sensor modalities, providing cutting-edge capabilities to support MKTT research & monitoring.
 Colin has participated in two expeditions to the Ross Sea, where he completed a high-resolution aerial survey of the largest Adélie penguin colony in the region at Cape Adare.
 He also mapped the Enderby Island archaeological site using visual, thermal and multispectral cameras to support a long-standing Ngāi Tahu research programme on early Polynesian voyages to the Subantarctic Islands.

-Before Brian became the CEO & Founder Compass Innovation Advisors, he held a wide range of roles in Innovation Management.
-He is the founder of two Innovation Labs, transformed traffic cameras into weather network, built the first vehicle-based weather network, built the National Mesonet Program, visionary of a “smart orchard” system, named inventor on two patents, received two Small Business Innovation Research Awards, and secured a Callahan Innovation Research Grant.
-Brian is supporting the Team using his excellence in innovation programme management as well as technical expertise in cutting-edge solutions for remote sensing using satellites, drones, and artifical intelligence.
+Before founding Compass Innovation Advisors, Brian Bell held leadership roles in Innovation Management across science and technology companies.
+He founded two Innovation Labs, transformed traffic cameras into a weather network, built the first vehicle-based weather network, and led the development of the National Mesonet Program.
+He also envisioned the “smart orchard” system, is named on two patents, and has received two Small Business Innovation Research Awards and a Callaghan Innovation Research Grant.
+Brian brings expertise in innovation program management and cutting-edge remote sensing solutions using satellites, drones, and artificial intelligence.

 Rewi Davis